Apply

 JHSP uses an article organization that differs from some other psychology journals.
 The model is oriented to health service psychologists and other behavioral health providers in direct clinical practice.
 It attempts to bring current ethical and clinical information into their immediate clinical decision-making.
 Articles in other formats may be considered but should generally follow the format listed below.

-If you have questions about whether a particular topic, style, or format is suitable for JHSP, please e-mail the Managing Editor, Dr. Kate Brody Nooner, at kate@nationalregister.org prior to submission to enable us to help you determine if your manuscript is aligned to the Journal’s aims and style.
+If you have questions about whether a particular topic, style, or format is suitable for JHSP, please e-mail the Editor-in-Chief, Dr. Kate Brody Nooner, at kate@nationalregister.org prior to submission to enable us to help you determine if your manuscript is aligned to the Journal’s aims and style.

 All articles should be centered around a clinical vignette that highlights critical clinical issues for health service psychologists and allied professionals.
 The vignette is at the start of the manuscript and at a minimum it is linked back at the conclusion; ideally it is integrated throughout.
 The sections of a typical JHSP article are: